Promoting, Developing and Practicing Archery in the North Down and Peninsula Region

 The policy and procedures will be promoted and are mandatory for everyone involved in Lough Cuan Bowmen.
 Failure to comply with the policy and procedures will be addressed without delay and may ultimately result in dismissal/exclusion from the club.

-Our Interim Safeguarding & Welfare Officer is Bill Latimer.
+Our Interim Safeguarding & Welfare Officer is Will Clencinning.
 Please address any concerns with regard to Safeguarding to: safeguarding@loughcuanbowmen.org

-In order o contextualise the Archery GB guidance on Safeguarding we have produced a club policy to make it more relevant to our local context, while still fully aligning with the principles and values of the Archery GB guidance and documents.
-Our Club policy on Safeguarding and Wellbeing is available at Safeguarding@loughcuanbowmen.org
+In order to contextualise the Archery GB guidance on Safeguarding we have produced a club policy to make it more relevant to our local context, while still fully aligning to the principles and values of the Archery GB guidance and documents.

 The Safeguarding Board for Northern Ireland (SBNI) is to safeguard and promote the welfare of children and young people in Northern Ireland by coordinating the work and ensuring the effectiveness of each person or body represented on the SBNI Board.